gothmommysim/mars1988/README.md

 ## Gameplay 🎮

-In mars 1988, you are given tasks to complete from a stranger over the phone as you explore a unique, quirky world.
+In mars 1988, you are given tasks to complete from a stranger over the phone as you explore a unique, quirky house in an alternate 1988.
 The game focuses on dialogue rather than exploration.

 ## Features ⚙️